Gkal01/Getting_Cleaning_Data_Assignment/README.md

 	d) Appropriately labels the data set with descriptive variable names.
 	e) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The final data set is call new_df.
+FinalDF.txt is the exported final data after going through all the steps described above.